RSS-Bridge/rss-bridge/README.md

 rss-bridge
 ===

-rss-bridge is a collection of independant php scripts capable of generating ATOM feed for specific pages which don't have one.
+rss-bridge is a php script capable of generating ATOM feed for specific pages which don't have one.

 Supported sites/pages
 ===